Air cargo services between India and Afghanistan to commence 'very soon': Official | Business

 - India

-Air cargo services between India and Afghanistan will commence very soon, an Indian External Affairs Ministry official said on Friday, during a visit by Afghanistan's Taliban Trade Minister Al-Haj Nooruddin Azizi to India.
+Air cargo services between India and Afghanistan will commence very soon, an Indian External Affairs Ministry official said on Friday, during a visit by Afghanistan's Commerce and Industry Minister Al-Haj Nooruddin Azizi to India.

 ''I am pleased to announce that the air freight corridor on the Kabul-Delhi sector and Kabul-Amritsar routes have been activated and cargo flights on these sectors will commence very soon,'' Anand Prakash, Joint Secretary in the Ministry of External Affairs, said.